bhdzllr/bhdzllr-2021/src/blog/how-to-start-with-css/index.md

 <figure>
   <hbs>
-  {{image "/blog/how-to-start-with-css/positioning-relative.png" 'Three boxes in the document flow.
-The second box has a top and left offset of 50 pixels by using relative position.'}}
+  {{image "/blog/how-to-start-with-css/positioning-relative.png" "Three boxes in the document flow.
+The second box has a top and left offset of 50 pixels by using relative position."}}
   </hbs>
   <figcaption>The second box is offset by using relative positioning with the properties "top" and "left", each 50 pixels.
 There is a space between the first and the third box, because the second box is not removed from the document flow (<a href="positioning-demo.html">Positioning Demo</a>).</figcaption>
 </figure>